adamlesnikowski/price-predictor/README.md

 # price-predictor
-Price predictor for house shares using a deep convolutional neural network
+Price predictor code for house shares using a deep convolutional neural network.
+In progress...